 ORP down to −810 mV means the ability to donate electrons — the opposite of tap water (+200 to +600 mV).
 Supports cell regeneration and protection.

-Important nuance: Review I (PMC, 2022) suggests that in isolation, the main active factor is H₂.
-However, Review II and later clinical studies show that pH and ORP have a modulating role — particularly over the long term and in the context of bioavailability.
+An important nuance: Review I (PMC, 2022) suggests that in isolation the main active factor is H₂.
+However, Review II and later clinical studies show that pH and ORP have a modulating role — especially in the long term and in the context of bioavailability.

 Read on PMC →